ravenleeblack/modern_ide/09_Placeholder_Window/README.md

 </TabControl>
 ```

-The main window with the editor window visisble:
+The window with the placeholder window visisble:

 ![screen_9](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/f08fc475-7259-49cc-b9b7-1ff350e0d544)

-The main window with the editor window hidden:
+The window with the placeholder window hidden:

 ![screen_10](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/ded43f30-3deb-4127-978d-e9a1386f2e23)

+This forces all the windows in the DockPanel to be in the correct position.
+In another lesson we can learn how to actually setting up creating and opening windows.